aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 Review the example here: [AWS F2 CL_SDE example](https://github.com/aws/aws-fpga/blob/f2/hdk/cl/examples/cl_sde/README.md).

-Execute steps 1-6 in the [HDK Readme](https://github.com/aws/aws-fpga/blob/f2/hdk/README.md) to build the `cl_sde` Design Checkpoint (DCP) and Amazon FPGA Image (AFI)
+Execute steps 1-6 in the [HDK Readme](https://github.com/aws/aws-fpga/blob/f2/hdk/README.md) to build the `cl_sde` Design Checkpoint (DCP) and Amazon FPGA Image (AFI).
+You can do this on any AWS instance type (or your own compute resources if you already have a [supported AMD toolkit vesion](https://github.com/aws/aws-fpga/blob/f2/User_Guide_AWS_EC2_FPGA_Development_Kit.md#hardware-development-kit-hdk)).
+Given the large size of the FPGA used for F2, AMD tools work best with at least 4 vCPU’s and 32GiB Memory.
+We recommend [Compute Optimized and Memory Optimized instance types](https://aws.amazon.com/ec2/instance-types/) to successfully run the synthesis of acceleration code.
+Developers may start coding and run simulations on low-cost `General Purpose` [instances types](https://aws.amazon.com/ec2/instance-types/).

 ### Prerequisites
-On your F2 instance: -
+On your F2 instance (e.g. f2.6xlarge): -

 1. Set the AWS_FPGA_REPO_DIR: